 If you are prescribed a drug that does not have a generic version and is not on the indirect generic list, you will not be charged the brand penalty for filling that brand name drug.

-Brand Penalty Does Not Count Toward Deductible or Out-of-Pocket Maximum
+Brand Penalty Does Not Count Toward Out-of-Pocket Maximum

-The brand penalty, or cost you pay for filling the brand name drug versus the generic drug, does not count toward your deductible or out-of-pocket maximum.
+The brand penalty, or cost you pay for filling the brand name drug versus the generic drug, does not count toward your out-of-pocket maximum.